 Millions of Americans have been laid off from jobs or had working hours reduced due to the global COVID-19 pandemic.
 If you had employer-based health insurance, this may mean you have lost your healthcare coverage.
 If you currently find yourself without healthcare coverage, it is important to understand your options.

 For many families, especially those living in states that have expanded their Medicaid program, a reduction in your income may make you eligible for Medicaid.
 Even if you live in a state that has not expanded Medicaid, you may still qualify for Medicaid if you are a parent of a dependent child.

 Children's Health Insurance Program (CHIP)

-Children may be eligible for coverage through the Children's Health Insurance Program, even if their parents do not qualify for Medicaid.
+Children may be eligible for coverage through the Children's Health Insurance Program (CHIP), even if their parents do not qualify for Medicaid.
 Income limits in CHIP are higher than those in Medicaid.

 Make sure you and your family choose quality health insurance and know the risks of skimpy health plans that do not provide comprehensive coverage.

-You may see advertisements for or hear of other plans that are cheaper than marketplace plans, but you should be careful to ensure that you select quality, comprehensive coverage for you and your family.
+You may see advertisements for or hear of other plans that are cheaper than marketplace plans, but new financial assistance makes marketplace coverage more affordable, so you should check out your options for marketplace coverage again even if they seemed too expensive in the past.
 "Skimpy" plans are less expensive because they provide much more limited coverage, limit benefits significantly, and do not have to cover pre-existing conditions.
-Some examples of skimpy plans are short-term, limited duration plans, farm bureau plans and health sharing ministry plans.
+Some examples of skimpy plans are short-term, limited-duration plans, farm bureau plans and health sharing ministry plans.
 Read more about the risk of these plans to lung disease patients.